Altamont, New York

-Altamont is a village located in the town of Guilderland in Albany County, New York, United States.
+Altamont is a village in the town of Guilderland in Albany County, New York, United States.
 The village is in the western part of the town.
-The population was 1,720 at the 2010 census.
+The population was 1,675 at the 2020 census.
 The name means "high mountain."

 History

 In colonial times, this area was part of the Manor of Rensselaerwyck, granted by the Dutch West India Company to Killian Van Rensselaer in 1630.
 The area was known as Hellerburgh in the early 18th century.
-In the early 19th century Knowersville, was established in the rural part of Albany County, just below the Helderberg Mountains.
+In the early 19th century Knowersville was established in the rural part of Albany County, just below the Helderberg Mountains.
 This settlement eventually became known as Altamont.

 Altamont was a summer vacation spot that was reached by train.
-The train station which once served this formerly busy whistle stop is now the location of the Altamont Free Library.
+The train station that once served this formerly busy whistlestop is now the location of the Altamont Free Library.
 The old hotel in the town center burned down nearly a century ago.
 A village fair has been held annually in the local fairgrounds since 1893.
 The fairground is also the site of other festivals.